-For ID/A and shared Providers, the AE selects 1% of individuals being served, with a minimum of five and a maximum of 10 individuals who are registered with the Assigned AE and are authorized and actively receiving services from the Provider being reviewed.
+For ID/A and shared Providers, the AE selects 1% of individuals being served, with a minimum of five (if less than 5, all individuals will be selected) and a maximum of 10 individuals who are registered with the Assigned AE and are authorized and actively receiving services from the Provider being reviewed.
 The individuals selected are a cross-section of: individuals served, waiver and non-waiver funding/program types, locations, and types of services, including licensed and non-licensed settings.
 At least one individual in the sample must reside in a licensed Community Residential Rehabilitation setting (licensed 5310), Community Home for individuals with ID/A (licensed 6400), licensed Life Sharing Home (licensed 6500), an unlicensed Community Home for individuals with ID/A (unlicensed 6400), or unlicensed Life Sharing Home (unlicensed 6500) setting.

 Additionally, for AWC Providers, ODP will provide each Assigned AE with a proportionate, random, and representative sample of individuals who are registered with the Assigned AE and self-directing at least one service per month.
-The Assigned AE is responsible for completing the AWC data and policy, record review and ME interview questions.
+The Assigned AE is responsible for completing the AWC data and policy and record review.